keeeto/minimal-docs/PITCHME.md

 ### Minimal Documentation

 * What is it
-* Good/bad/ugly
+* Good/bad
-* How dow we become minimal
+* How do we become minimal

 ---
 ### What is minimalism?